conan-io/docs/versioning/lockfiles.rst

 One of the applications of lockfiles is to be able to propagate changes done in one package belonging to a dependency graph downstream its affected consumers.

-Lets say that we have the following scenario in which one developer does some changes to PkgB, creating a new version **PkgB/1.1**, and lets assume that all packages use version-ranges.
+Let's say that we have the following scenario in which one developer does some changes to PkgB, creating a new version **PkgB/1.1**, and lets assume that all packages use version-ranges.
 The goal is to be able to build a new dependency graph down to **PkgE/1.0** in which only those changes done in **PkgB/1.1** are taken into account but not other new versions of other packages,